simon-p-j-r/CsEAE/README.md

 * [Acknowledgments](#acknowledgments)
 * [Citation](#citation)
 ---
+## Update
+The main table data in the paper contains some errors.
+In our latest work, we have separated the data on the TextEE Benchmark.

+Moreover, experiments on the Benchmark demonstrate that CsEAE achieves state-of-the-art (SOTA) performance.

 ## Overview

 In this work we present CsEAE and CsLLMs for document-level event argument extraction.